andrewgodwin/uk-usa-dictionary/food.md

 Mince | Ground | e.g. Beef mince is ground beef Self-raising flour | 150g plain flour + 2tsp baking powder | You can find "self-rising flour" in the US but it has extra salt compared to the UK one, so try to avoid.
 Spring onions | Green onions | Or maybe scallions.

+Notes:
+* A lot of US recipes will measure in cups.
+1 US cup is 250ml.